Guiding you to new places you'll love

 Everyone on our team created a user persona and developed three scenarios in which these users would come across while using Portr.

-Nate is your average Dad and avid dad joke user, married and has 2 kids.
+Nate is your average father, married and has 2 kids.
 He uses Portr with his wife for date night when they want some time away from their kids as well as uses it with their other friends for recommendations.

 My group and I came up with a few rough iterations of the key features we wanted for Portr.
 From some of the rough sketches, we translated it onto the low-fidelity wireframes and constantly refined it.